menu icon

 Always get your kid involved.
 If they are five or younger, make it a game.
 Show them how to match colors together.
 Help them group items together.

-Being sentimental is fine, but overly sentimental is the issue.
+Being sentimental is fine, but being overly sentimental is the issue.
 Make an effort to streamline the sentimental items.
 Decide on a quantity limit you can handle for an event.
-If your child plays a sport, you can decide to keep 2 of their awards.
+If your child plays a sport, you can choose to keep up to two of their awards.
 If your child is an artist, you can decide to keep only two pieces of artwork for each school year.

-Use bins with labels (Affiliate Link).
+Use bins with labels (affiliate).
 Show pictures with the word if your kids are learning to read.

 Move storage items to their level.
 If they are shorter, have bins and rods closer to their height.